Interlisp/Interlisp.github.io/content/en/software/using-medley/cl-using.md

 title: Interlisp Basics for Common Lisp users
 url: /software/using-medley/cl-using/
 type: docs
-weight: 20
+weight: 30
 aliases:
  -
 ---
-## Interlisp Basics for Common Lisp users
+# Interlisp Basics for Common Lisp users

 If you are familiar with Common Lisp, this guide helps with some unexpected features.

+### Advice for newcomers

+A coding project is a great learning experience.
+But porting existing Common Lisp software to Medley may be challenging as a first project.

+Modern Common Lisps are similar and implement most of ANSI Common Lisp.
+Adapting software to these environments usually involves minor modifications you can carry out with familiar tools.
+But the Medley environment is very different and its Common Lisp farther from ANSI.

+Porting to Medley is a substantial task for a newcomer who has to deal at the same time with an incomplete Common Lisp implementation, unfamiliar tools, and an unknown workflow.

+It's like hustling the move to a new country you barely speak the language and know the culture of.
+Within hours of landing at the airport you attempt to open a bank account, apply for a loan, file for health care, register with the tax system, negotiate renting an apartment, and do the paperwork for requesting the services of utility companies.
+Doing all this immediately after your arrival is overwhelming at best.

+For a more enjoyable stay take the time to settle, absorb the local language and culture, and live like a native.

+Rather than porting Common Lisp programs, it's better to start with small Interlisp projects that rely only on Medley's features and resources with no external dependencies or interactions.
+Write Interlisp code from scratch instead of bringing in existing software.

+We recommend to take Medley a little bit at a time.
+[Read the introductory material](/software/using-medley/#introductory-material), and write at least one or two small Interlisp programs of no more than a thousand lines of code.

 ## Interlisp

 Interlisp is a dialect of Lisp and as such, it is based on the familiar syntax of left-parenthesis, function name, arguments, and right-parenthesis.
-Besides many of the functions having different names and arguments compared to Common Lisp, Interlisp has many other, more fundamental, differences from Common Lisp.
+Besides many of the functions having different names and/or arguments compared to Common Lisp, Interlisp has many other, more fundamental, differences from Common Lisp.
 While this section will not go into any of the functional differences between Interlisp and Common Lisp, it will attempt to detail the more fundamental differences between the two.
-The reference manual may be used for a detailed description of the Interlisp functions.

 ### Upper- and Lower Case